rgladstone/EC-K-typing/README.md

 Putative determinant - one non-synomous change results in missense for 9 AA and a truncation of 8 AA in K96-07 an alginate o-acetyltransferase.
 ###	K13 and K23
 These capsular types shared the same genes and are highly conserved.
 They have previously been reported to belong to a serogroup along with K20<sup>13</sup> (which has a slightly different gene set).
-Putative determinant - 2 non-synomous changes in vatD acetyltransferase
+Putative determinant - 2 non-synomous changes in the VatD acetyltransferase.
 ###	K1 and K92
 Despite having the same gene content, these two capsular types have divergent sequences, allowing them to be typed separately.
-Both reference loci are included in the database.
-There is a particularly high density of changes in neuS, resulting in 60 NS AA changes, neuS is known to be the genetic determinant<sup>14</sup>.
+Both reference loci are therefore included in the database under KL8 allele 1 (K1) and KL8 allele 2 (K92).
+A divergent _neuS_ gene is known to be the genetic determinant<sup>14</sup>.
+##	Atypical K-loci
+These K-loci have an atypical locus architecture where the capsular specific region 2 genes are ouside of region 1 and 3.
+If similar loci exist that have additional novel region 2 genes after the end of DB they will look typeable but.
+We recommend additional inspection of atypical loci and they are therefore marked as atypical in the K-type field DB that will appear in the Kaptive output.

-Currently, IS-element-associated annotations, but not sequence, have been removed; 33 of the G2 and G3 K-loci have an IS, and of those, 17 have TIRs in capsule gene CDS, and 9 have putative capsular genes as cargo.
+Currently, non-capsular IS-element associated annotations, but not sequence, have been removed; 33 of the G2 and G3 K-loci have an IS, and of those, 17 have TIRs in capsule gene CDS, and 9 have putative capsular genes as cargo.

-The K-loci genes were Annotated using prokka 1.14.5 and panaroo 3.1.4 from https://github.com/tseemann/prokka<sup>15</sup> and https://github.com/gtonkinhill/panaroo<sup>16</sup> to give consistent annotation across the DB.
+The K-loci genes were annotated using prokka 1.14.5 and panaroo 3.1.4 from https://github.com/tseemann/prokka<sup>15</sup> and https://github.com/gtonkinhill/panaroo<sup>16</sup> to give consistent annotation across the DB.

 References
 1. Wyres, K. L. et al. Identification of Klebsiella capsule synthesis loci from whole genome data.
 Microb Genom 2, e000102 (2016).